emilyzhang/crawlr/README.md

 ### Crawler

+The crawler is responsible for unfolding the graph that the API server relies on.
 The crawler continually retrieves more incomplete tasks from the `tasks` table.
 For every task, the crawler will check if a page node has already been created for the page URL in the `page_nodes` table.

 If no such page node exists, the worker will create a page and insert it into the `page_nodes` table and make a GET request to the URL.
-It will then create new nodes for all the new hosts found, as well as edges from the current page nodes to the newly created page nodes.
+It will then create new nodes for all the new hosts found, as well as edges from the current page node to the newly created page nodes.
 Otherwise, if a page has already been created for the URL, the `task` will retrieve all page nodes with edges where the source node is the current page node.